-The Vice President of Student Services oversees all areas that pertain to Student Services, including Counseling and Enrollment Services, Admissions and Records, Financial Aid, Health and Psychological Services, EOPS, DSPS, the Learning Center, the Library, Student Activities, and the University Center.
+The Vice President of Student Services oversees all areas that pertain to Student Services, including Counseling and Enrollment Services, Admissions and Records, Financial Aid, Health and Psychological Services, EOPS, DSPS, Learning Center, Library, Student Activities, and the University Center.
 The Vice President of Student Services also oversees Student Conduct and Academic Integrity.

-There has been substantial turnover among administrative personnel in recent years.
-The Vice President of Instruction was hired on an interim basis in June 2003 and then subsequently hired on a permanent basis in April 2004.
-The Vice President of Student Services was hired on an interim basis in October 2004 and then subsequently hired on a permanent basis in June 2005.
+There has been substantial turnover among administrative personnel in the last few years.
+The Vice President of Instruction was hired on an interim basis in June 2003 and then subsequently hired permanently in April 2004.
+The Vice President of Student Services was hired on an interim basis in October 2004 and then subsequently hired permanently in June 2005.

-During her tenure the former President eliminated the position of Dean of Admission and Records and recreated the Dean of Counseling and Enrollment Services, which was filled in October 2004.
-The positions of Dean of the University Center and Academic Support Services, Dean of Humanities and Social Sciences, and Dean of Science and Technology were all filled in 2006.
-(99)
+During our former President's tenure she eliminated the position of Dean of Admission & Records and recreated the Dean of Counseling & Enrollment Services which was filled in October 2004.
+The positions of Dean of the University Center and Academic Support Services, Dean of Humanities and Social Sciences, and Dean of Science & Technology were all filled in 2006.